We are looking for enthusiastic, motivated people to join us as interns for 10-12 week sessions throughout the year.

 The ideal candidate will be outgoing, enthusiastic, detail oriented and have a strong desire both to learn and teach.
 A desire to practice or improve public speaking skills is essential.
 Background knowledge of biology is helpful, but prior experience is not necessary.
 Although all training is provided and weekly meetings are required, we are looking for motivated individuals who have the ability to learn on their own and work independently in addition to working with our staff.

 Schedule: Positions are available full- or part-time (applicants who can commit to 30+ hours per week will receive priority).
 Full-time summer interns can expect to work 40-55 hours per week.
-To maximize your experience, a minimum 10-week commitment is suggested.
-Summer interns must be available to start work by June 1 and be available on weekends and holidays.
+To maximize your experience, a minimum 10-week commitment is rquired.
+Summer interns must be available to start work by May 25, 2016 and be available on weekends and holidays.

 College Credit: We will help you arrange college credit if desired.
 It is your responsibility to find out how to get credit through your school, but we will complete any paperwork your school requires.

 Compensation: The position is unpaid.
-While it is possible to find a part-time job, this internship is your first priority and we will not work around other schedules.
-Applicants that have funding to intern full-time (5 days/week) will be given priority.
+We expect this internship to be your first priority and will not work around other schedules.
+Applicants that are able to intern full-time (5 days/week) will be given priority.
 Interns in the past have received assistance in the form of grants or scholarships from their school and we highly suggest looking into this option.